#Template Configuration

 yamlenvVars: LOG_LEVEL: info TZ: UTC APP_ENV: production

-envVars are set at the template level and apply to every sandbox created from this template.
+envVars are set at the template level and become part of the sandbox container's base environment, alongside mainContainer.env.
 Users can override or extend them at sandbox creation time via the env_vars field in the sandbox config.

 pool#